SpaxscE/lvs_base/zzz_readme_function_list.txt

 entity = ply:GetVehicle() -- this works on the WeaponHandler aswell

+table = lvsEntity:GetCrosshairFilterEnts() -- returns all entities that are attached to this vehicle.
+This is used for the bullet + crosshair trace filter

 -- math stuff -- can be called on both lvsEntity or the WeaponHandler Entity number = lvsEntity:Sign( number )